samuelm2/svraster-webgl/README.md

 # SVRaster WebGL Viewer

 A WebGL-based viewer for visualizing sparse voxel scenes from the Nvidia [Sparse Voxels Rasterization paper](https://svraster.github.io/).
-This viewer provides an interactive way to explore and visualize the voxel radiance field from the web..
+This viewer provides an interactive way to explore and visualize the voxel radiance field from the web.
 You can try the viewer at [vid2scene.com/voxel](https://vid2scene.com/voxel)

-The rendering isn't exactly the same as the reference CUDA implementation, but its pretty similar.
-Also, only SH1 is supported.
+The rendering isn't exactly the same as the reference CUDA implementation, but it's pretty similar.

 ## Features